Ynn/selfstar/intro-felix.md

 Transition states like **starting/stopping/uninstalled** are not detailed here.

-Do not worry to much about bundle lifecycle.
-It is being introduced here for you to have a general understanding of OSGi.
-Most of the time, you will only need to know if your bundle is ACTIVE or not.
-The IDE and automatic deployment will manage the lifecycle for you.
-Moreover, when using iPOJO components described later, the activator will be automatically generate.
-Just keep in mind that UNRESOLVED state stands for something wrong.
+Do not worry to much about bundle lifecycle!
+Most ot the time, all you need to know if whether your bundle is ACTIVE or not.
+The IDE provided in this site and the use of the iPOJO component model will hide most of the complexity related to bundle lifecycle management.
+Just keep in mind that the UNRESOLVED state stands for something wrong.

 {note}
 **What happens when the bundle becomes ACTIVE ?**